SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Problem Definition and Challenges

-The data held by \emph{data controller}s are usually generated or collected in a non-IID (not independent and identically distributed) manner, i.e. the data may not be independent, or have a distinct distribution, even neither independent nor identically distributed.
-Moreover, the volume of data distributed across \emph{data controller}s may also vary significantly, in other words, the data are unbalanced.
-The non-IID and unbalanced data make it difficult to train a high-quality machine learning model and may add complexity in terms of analysis, and evaluation.
-For instance, the \emph{data controller}s who account for a large portion of the total data volume will play a decisive role in the phase of the centralized server aggregation model parameters, which will affect the performance of the model.
+The data held by data owners are usually generated or collected in a non-IID (\lgp{non-}independent and identically distributed) manner, i.e., the data may not be independent or have a distinct distribution, even neither independent nor identically distributed.
+Furthermore, statistical challenges are usually only considered in a horizontally partitioned setting.